Skip to main content

 See the Trusted Hash for Synchronizing instructions if you have not set up a trusted hash during node installation.

-Step 6: Start the Node
+Step 6: Starting the Node

 Start the node with the casper-node-launcher: